Charithaarigela/Charithaarigela/README.md

 # Charitha Arigela

-## Cybersecurity Analyst

 Welcome to my GitHub profile!
-I am a cybersecurity professional with a Master's degree in Cybersecurity, specializing in security analysis, vulnerability assessment, and network security.
+I am a dedicated cybersecurity professional with a strong foundation in security analysis, vulnerability assessment, and network security.
+With hands-on experience in industry-standard security tools and a comprehensive academic background, I am passionate about protecting digital assets and identifying security vulnerabilities.
+I thrive on solving complex security challenges and staying current with emerging threats and defensive strategies.

 ---